 First

-constructor is called and a line is formed to where call came from recently.
-Thesuper
+Mommyconstructor is called and a line is formed to where call came from recently.
+Thesuperor parent ofMommyis granny. -

 Then based on